Quantum Imaginary-Time Evolution with Polynomial Resources in Evolution Time: Theories in imaginary-time evolution

-\end{lemma} {S\arabic{proposition}} \begin{proof} Under Assumptions~(\nref{enum:normalize}, \nref{enum:overlap}), the statement for probability lower bound is a direct implication of Lemma~\ref{lem:qpp norm}, as $\norm{V\ket{\phi}}^2$ is the success probability of post selection.
+\end{lemma} {S\arabic{proposition}} \begin{proof} Under Assumptions~(\nref{assum:normalize},\nref{assum:overlap}), the statement for probability lower bound is a direct implication of Lemma~\ref{lem:qpp norm}, as $\norm{V\ket{\phi}}^2$ is the success probability of post selection.
 The rest of the problem is to prove the fidelity lower bound.

 For convenience, denote $V = F(U_H)$ and the output state $\ket{\widetilde{\phi}(\tau)}$ by calling the input state $\ket{0} \ox \ket{\phi}$ to $\UQPPs{\expf}{\epsilon}(U_H)$ and making the post-selection of ancilla qubit to be 0.
 Recall $\norm{e^{-\tau H}\ket{\phi}}^2 = \sum_j \abs{c_j^2} e^{-2\tau \lambda_j}$, By Lemma~\ref{lem:qpp norm}, we have